 WAS THIS A FUCKING JOKE?
-Your telling me this isn’t a thing where all parents are provided with basic first aid education?
+You’re telling me this isn’t a thing where all parents are provided with basic first aid education?
 I asked her if she was serious.
-No one… was willing to help?
+Why wasn’t anyone willing to help?

 I RAN MY FIRST BABY AND CHILD FIRST AID SESSION.
 And boy did it open my eyes.
-I met a family that was on complete edge, grandparents, aunties and uncles all there.
-So grateful for me to come.
-I had never ran a session specific to parents but was pretty sure I could still help.
-The session ran for 3 hours in their home teaching first aid specific to what parents needed to know and when it ended the mother came out, tears in her eyes saying “thank you – you do not understand what you have done”.
+I met a family that was on complete edge, grandparents, aunties and uncles all there and so grateful that I’d come.
+I had never run a session specific to parents but was pretty sure I could still help.
+The session ran for 3 hours in their home teaching tailored first aid around what parents needed to know.
+When it ended the mother came out, tears in her eyes saying “thankyou – you do not understand what you have done”.

 I WAS STILL MAD!
 Super mad.
 I had to get these sessions out to ALL parents – not just ones that can afford it.
 Every single family deserved the basic information in order to feel confident to help their child if they were sick.

 I NEVER WANTED A BUSINESS.
 Nope!
 You got to be joking.
-At the time still a single mama, completing my nursing degree and just had been by my mothers bedside for four months as she battled cancer and just got her home and was her carer.
+At the time I was still a single mama, completing my nursing degree, had been by my mother’s bedside for four months as she battled cancer and just got her home and was her carer.
 This was the last thing on my mind.

 BUT I KNEW I HAD TO DO SOMETHING.
 I made appointment after appointment with different councils, advocating for funding for parent first aid and remember being told “We don’t feel there is a need for this” and “I’m sorry who are you anyway?
 Aren’t you just a nursing student”?
 (She was such a bitch)!